The Glory Of The Lord

 Ten of the twelve spies brought back an evil report about the Promised Land.
 They said that the people in the land were strong and mighty and they were not able to conquer them.

-Upon hearing these terrible reports, the Israelites became angry and took up stones to stone Moses and Aaron.
+Upon hearing these terrible reports, the Israelites became angry and took up rocks to stone Moses and Aaron.
 Suddenly, the glory of the Lord appeared in the tabernacle before the people and two things happen:

 - Mercy and forgiveness when Moses interceded for the people (Numbers 14:18-20).